Spr19CS210/PA-Drill-Section-Writeups/PA10-KineticSculpture/README.md

  0. Start NOW!

- 1. Accept the github assignment for PA10, [XXX will update soon].
+ 1. Accept the github assignment for PA10, [https://classroom.github.com/a/0riTiUPi].
     Import your PA10 github repository into Eclipse as usual.

  2. Run the PA10hardcoded.java and see what it does.